-One of the hardest things about building a skoolie is figuring out some skoolie storage ideas that will work for your layout design.
+One of the hardest things about building a skoolie is finding skoolie storage ideas that will work with a specific skoolie floor plan layout design.
 Especially if you plan on living in your school bus conversion full-time.

 We have been on the hunt for better ways to create space in our skoolie by using different storage ideas to sort of “clear the clutter.”

 We live and work full-time in our skoolie, so it can get really messy – fast.

 Over the last two years of living in our skoolie, it’s been a really big learning experience of how valuable each square inch of our bus needs to be utilized to make this work long-term.

 We have found and created some unique storage ideas for in the kitchen, closet, under bed, under couch, under desk, and other areas.

 We wanted to share them with you to hopefully help out you create some storage ideas for a skoolie you might be living in currently and struggling with, or that you are currently working to build.

 So, let’s dive in to clean up the clutter!